General Anesthesia for Dental Procedures in Ottawa

 Investment in Your Health and Peace of Mind

-We provide comprehensive documentation supporting insurance claims.
-We offer direct billing to major insurers and accept the Canadian Dental Care Plan (CDCP).
+We provide direct billing to major insurers and accept the Canadian Dental Care Plan (CDCP).

 Real Experiences from Ottawa Families